AyushmanTripathy/notes/networks/transport.md

 - ensure that receiver doesnot need to remember seq no.
 - provides `positive syncronisation`
+- ACK denotes, what seq no a host is expecting
+- if received SYN and ACK is invalid we know its a delayed duplicate

+steps

 - host 1 sends SYN x
 - host 2 reply with an ACK x, and SYN y
 - host 1 then sends ACK y with SYN x

-- ACK denotes, what seq no a host is expecting
-- if received SYN and ACK is invalid we know its a delayed duplicate

 ## Connection Release